 2229.4.
-Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools.
+Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools

-- (a) The LEA shall be responsible for ensuring that the IEP plan is created. - (b) Upon the acceptance for enrollment of a student with an individualized education program in an approved independent school, the LEA of the student's residence shall convene an IEP or 504 team meeting within 30 days.
+(a) The LEA shall be responsible for the administration of the IEP of a publicly funded student enrolled in an independent school approved for public tuition

+(b) Upon the acceptance for enrollment of a student with an individualized education program in an independent school approved for public tuition , the LEA of the student's residence shall convene an IEP or 504 team meeting within 30 days.
 When practical, the meeting shall be held prior to the start of the academic year in which the student is enrolled.
-The approved independent school shall designate personnel to participate in the IEP or 504 meeting.
-At the meeting, the team, which includes the parent, and the student where appropriate, shall determine how to ensure the provision of a free and appropriate public education in accordance with the student's IEP - (b) The LEA and the approved independent school together with the student's IEP team shall work collaboratively to ensure the student's services are provided in accordance with state and federal law.
+The school shall designate personnel to participate in the IEP or 504 meeting.
+At the meeting, the team, which includes the parent, and the student where appropriate, shall determine how to ensure the provision of a free and appropriate public education in accordance with the student's IEP

+(b) The LEA and the independent school approved for public tuition, together with the student's IEP team, shall work collaboratively to ensure the student's services are provided in accordance with state and federal law.
 Services shall be provided in a timely manner, beginning with the first day of the school year when possible.
-It is the intent of the Board that the LEA and the approved independent school will identify solutions that minimize the loss of instructional hours to the student.
-The Agency shall provide technical assistance to the LEA and the approved independent school upon request. - (c) For placement purposes under the IDEA, the IEP team shall ensure the IEP process reflects the student's choice of enrollment in the approved independent school, notwithstanding Subsection 2364.3(a)(2) (Placements).
+It is the intent of the Board that the LEA and the school will identify solutions that minimize the loss of instructional hours to the student.
+The Agency shall provide technical assistance to the LEA and the school upon request.

+(c) For placement purposes under the IDEA, the IEP team shall ensure the IEP process reflects the student's choice of enrollment in the independent school approved for public tuition, notwithstanding Subsection 2364.3(a)(2) (Placements).
 In this context, "placement" refers not to the specific site of the educational placement, but to the provision of special education and related services.
-The approved independent school shall follow all applicable federal and state laws regarding the change in placement of a student receiving special education services. - (d) The student's special education and related services shall be provided in accordance with the student's IEP and in the least restrictive environment. - (e) To ensure the provision of services in the student's IEP, the approved independent school and the LEA may use any or all of the methods listed below to ensure the provision of those services, including: - 1.
-The approved independent school recruiting and hiring special education or other professional or paraprofessional staff; - 2.
-The approved independent school contracting directly with service providers to provide the services at the independent school if the services are not otherwise available at the independent school; - 3.
-The approved independent school contracting with the LEA to provide the services; and
+Independent schools approved for public tuition shall follow all applicable federal and state laws regarding the change in placement of a student receiving special education services.

+(d) The student's special education and related services shall be provided in accordance with the student's IEP and in the least restrictive environment.

+(e) To ensure the provision of services in the student's IEP, the independent school approved for public tuition and the LEA may use any or all of the methods listed below to ensure the provision of those services, including:

+1. The school recruiting and hiring special education or other professional or paraprofessional staff;

+2. The school contracting directly with service providers to provide the services at the school if the services are not otherwise available at the school;

+3. The school contracting with the LEA to provide the services; and